 - (a) The crew member shall be responsible for the proper execution of his/her duties.
-Crew duties shall be specified in the standard operating procedures (SOP) and, where appropriate, in the operations manual. - (b) Except for balloons, during critical phases of flight or whenever deemed necessary by the pilot-in-command in the interest of safety, the crew member shall be restrained at his/her assigned station unless otherwise specified in the SOP. - (c) During flight, the flight crew member shall keep his/her safety belt fastened while at his/her station.
+Crew duties shall be specified in the standard operating procedures (SOP) and, where appropriate, in the operations manual. - (b) During critical phases of the flight or whenever deemed necessary by the pilot-incommand in the interest of safety, the crew member shall be restrained at his/her assigned station, unless otherwise specified in the SOP. - (c) During flight, the flight crew member shall keep his/her safety belt fastened while at his/her station. - (d) During flight, at least one qualified flight crew member shall remain at the controls of the aircraft at all times. - (e) The crew member shall not undertake duties on an aircraft: - (1) if he/she knows or suspects that he/she is suffering from fatigue or feels otherwise unfit to perform his/her duties; or - (2) when under the influence of psychoactive substances or for other reasons as referred to in 7.g of the Essential Requirements (Part ERO). - (f) The crew member who undertakes duties for more than one operator shall: - (1) maintain his/her individual records regarding flight and duty times and rest periods as referred to in Annex III (Part-ORO), Subpart FTL, if applicable; and - (2) provide each operator with the data needed to schedule activities in accordance with the applicable FTL requirements.

-- (d) During flight, at least one qualified flight crew member shall remain at the controls of the aircraft at all times. - (e) The crew member shall not undertake duties on an aircraft: - (1) if he/she knows or suspects that he/she is suffering from fatigue or feels otherwise unfit to perform his/her duties; or - (2) when under the influence of psychoactive substances or alcohol or for other. - (f) The crew member who undertakes duties for more than one operator shall: - (1) maintain his/her individual records regarding flight and duty times and rest periods as referred to in Annex III (Part-ORO), Subpart FTL, if applicable; and - (2) provide each operator with the data needed to schedule activities in accordance with the applicable FTL requirements. - (g) The crew member shall report to the pilot-in-command: - (1) any fault, failure, malfunction or defect, which he/she believes may affect the airworthiness or safe operation of the aircraft, including emergency systems; and - (2) any incident that was endangering, or could endanger, the safety of the operation.
+- (g) The crew member shall report to the pilot-in-command: - (1) any fault, failure, malfunction or defect, which he/she believes may affect the airworthiness or safe operation of the aircraft, including emergency systems; and - (2) any incident that was endangering, or could endanger, the safety of the operation.